okken/talks/presentation.md

 * can parameterize multipe fixtures per test
 * can use pytest_generate_tests() to parametrize multiple parameters
 * can use a combination of techniques
+* can blow up into lots and lots of test cases very fast ???
+You can have multiple parametrizations for a test function.

+* can have multiple `@pytest.mark.parametrize()` decorators on a test function.
+* can parameterize multipe fixtures per test
+* can use pytest_generate_tests() to parametrize multiple parameters
+* can use a combination of techniques
 * can blow up into lots and lots of test cases very fast
 ---
 # Not covered, intentionally